Phoenix police identify man accused of killing Lauren Heike

 Heike’s parents appeared at a press conference Wednesday, asking for the public’s help in finding the suspect.

 Teasley was taken into custody around 6:30 p.m.
-Thursday at his home in an apartment complex near Bell and Scottsdale roads, less than 2 miles from where Heike was found.
+Thursday at the apartment complex where he lives near Bell and Scottsdale roads, less than 2 miles from the crime scene.
 Police said he was the person in the surveillance video.

-“We appreciate the communities help in calling in tips and information regarding our investigation and the outpouring of support shown for the Heike family and affected community,” Sgt.
-Melissa Soliz said in the press release announcing the arrest.

-#Exclusive moment when Phoenix Police take in custody the suspect connected to the homicide of Lauren Heike. @TelemundoAZ will have more info and images at 10PM. @agarcilazonews will be at a press conference PD will be providing later tonight. pic.twitter.com/vI6eUMhyV8

 We want to hear from you.